DeathChaos25/DragonEssentials/README.md

 Makes use of [CRI FileSystem V2 Hook](https://github.com/Sewer56/CriFs.V2.Hook.ReloadedII/releases) as a dependency for Criware support in games such as Judgment and Lost Judgment.

 ## Currently Supported Games
-- Like a Dragon: Infinite Wealth
-- Like a Dragon: Gaiden
+- Yakuza 6: Song of Life
 - Judgment
+- Yakuza: Like a Dragon
 - Lost Judgment
-- Yakuza 6: Song of Life
+- Like a Dragon: Gaiden
+- Like a Dragon: Infinite Wealth

   (Note: Only LAD:IW and Gaiden have been fully thoroughly tested)